SebGoliot/dotfiles/README.md

 # dotfiles

-My dotfiles, need a rework tho.
+My dotfiles.
+I need to make a proper bootstrap for those.